AlexVCS/100-days-of-code/log.md

 ### Day 62: January 2nd, 2021

 **Today's Progress**: Styled the mad-libzz game a bit.
-Add a header and figured out what background I'd like, etc. Looks a little better and the next task it to add more functionality.
+Add a header and figured out what background I'd like, etc. Looks a little better and the next task is to add more functionality.
 Close to finishing the regex exercises on FreeCodeCamp.

 **Thoughts** Mad Libzz game is going to be cool.
 Do you even API bro?

+**Link(s) to work**: N/A (for now)

+### Day 63: January 3rd, 2021

+**Today's Progress**: Worked on the phonebook app a bit.
+Changing an if else statement and still need to work on the implementation.
+Got on a Code Book Club call.
+We talked about the YDKJS then finished going over an Advent of Code challenge!

+**Thoughts** Not a bad week, but next week I'm excited to push even more code ;)

 **Link(s) to work**: N/A (for now)